Creating an Actionable Marketing Editorial Calendar – A Step by Step Guide

 To successfully track and measure goals with an editorial calendar, you need:

 - clearly outlined goals detailing what you intend to achieve from each marketing campaign

 - definite metrics for measuring each goal you’ve outlined

-- a tool, preferably a dashboard, where you can see all your data and make sense of it with ease.
+- a marketing project management tool, preferably a dashboard, where you can see all your data and make sense of it with ease.

 Create editorial calendars with Kissflow Project

 Kissflow Project is designed to serve as a project management tool for marketing teams who want something more powerful than Excel or Google Sheets, and with greater simplicity than both of them put together.